sualsoft/Clienk/content/blog/upgrade-your-telephony-with-clienk.en.md

 **Clienk announces major product enhancement.**

 Clienk recently developed a major product enhancement that makes the Clienk suite truly omni-channel.
-By launching a fully integrated PBX with IVR and agent desktop integration, brands and call centers can now serve their customers also on the telephony channel.
+By launching a fully integrated PBX with IVR and agent desktop integration, brands and call centers can now serve their customers also on the phone channel.
 The product supports **Inbound calls**, **Outbound** **calls** and **Voicemail** all flowing through the unique unified session distribution and queueing system.

 **Inbound & Outbound calls**